Skip to main content

 The other driver pays nothing.
 Their car was parked.
 There is no shared fault, no contributory negligence argument, and no reason for them to file against their own insurance.

-What Happens If You Leave Without Leaving Information
+What Happens If You Leave: Witnesses and Cameras

 Private Parking Lot vs. Public Street: Does It Matter?

 Many drivers wrongly assume that because police do not typically patrol private lots, the rules are different.
 They are not.
-The only practical difference is that police may be less likely to respond to a private lot for a minor incident -- but the legal obligation to stop and leave information remains the same, and the criminal penalties for leaving are identical.
+The only practical difference is that police may be less likely to respond in person for a minor incident on private property -- but the legal obligation to stop and leave information remains the same, and the criminal penalties for leaving are identical.

 Steps to Take After Hitting a Parked Car